MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: Construction and Working of Waste Oil Incinerator

-Regulation 17 describes the reception facilities’ requirements for disposing of ozone-depleting substances, residue from exhaust cleaning etc.
+Regulation 17 describes the reception facilities’ requirements for disposing of ozone-depleting substances, residue from exhaust cleaning, etc.

 Related Read: How to Improve Energy Efficiency of Ships?

-Regulations 20 and 21 provide the details of Attained Energy Efficiency Design Index (Attained EEDI) and Required EEDI.
+Regulations 20 and 21 provide the details of the Attained Energy Efficiency Design Index (Attained EEDI) and Required EEDI.

 Related Read: Energy Efficiency Management in the Maritime Industry